SamiiShabuse/INFO442-Group-Project/reports/README.md

 - Dashboard app files

 Reports should explain the project clearly: the problem, data sources, processing pipeline, modeling methods, evaluation results, limitations, and final conclusions.

+Use `../README.md` and `../docs/project_workflow.md` as the source of truth for the current project story when writing final report sections.